Kath Alcock painting: 1

 Logania named after James Logan (1674-1751), an Irish born botanist who emigrated to North America, became Governor of Pennsylvania and wrote a book on the sexuality of plants.
 Insularis from the Latin Latin 'insula' meaning island, referring to its occurrence on Kangaroo Island.

 Distribution and status

-Endemic to South Australia and found only on the north-eastern tip of Kangaroo Island, growing along the coast in open mallee or low shrubland, on brown sandy soil overlying limestone.
+Endemic to South Australia and found only on the north-western tip of Kangaroo Island, growing along the coast in open mallee or low shrubland, on brown sandy soil overlying limestone.
 Native.
 Very rare in South Australia.